-The geology of the Angwin Subarea represents a continuation of the diverse volcanic rock types that are widespread in the adjacent Eastern Mountains Subarea.
+The geology of the Angwin & Pope Valley subarea is a continuation of the diverse volcanic rock types that are widespread in the adjacent Eastern Mountains Subarea.
 Andesite and basalt flows and pumiceous ash-flow tuffs predominate, with some limited areas of alluvial sediments also present.
 The Pope Valley Subarea includes both Great Valley Sequence sedimentary rocks and, in the Pope Valley Floor, thin alluvial sediments.
 The alluvium in the Pope Valley Subarea appears to be relatively thin, generally less than 100 feet thick and more commonly less than 50 feet thick.

-Groundwater is generally of good quality in the Angwin Subarea except for occasional samples with iron and manganese levels above drinking water standards.
-Out of six wells with sufficient periods of record, water quality trends generally show decreases in EC and TDS concentrations and increasing chloride and nitrate concentrations, though the latter two remain below drinking water standards.
+Groundwater quality is good in the Angwin Subarea except for occasional samples with iron and manganese levels above drinking water standards.
+Out of 6 wells with sufficient periods of record, water quality trends generally show decreases in EC and TDS concentrations and increasing chloride and nitrate concentrations, though 2 remain below drinking water standards.

-Groundwater quality data are limited to two sites in the Pope Valley Subarea.
-From the limited amount of data, however, it appears that groundwater quality is generally very good, with the exception of iron, manganese, and a slightly acidic pH (6.45 pH units).
+Groundwater quality is limited to 2 sites in Pope Valley, and appears to be generally very good, with the exception of iron, manganese, and a slightly acidic pH (6.45 pH units).